Rich Brian

-Brian Imanuel Soewarno (born 3 September 1999), known professionally as Rich Brian, is an Indonesian rapper, singer, songwriter, record producer, and actor.
+Brian Imanuel Soewarno (born 3 September 1999), known professionally as Rich Brian (formerly Rich Chigga), is an Indonesian rapper.
 He is known for his viral debut single "Dat $tick", which was first released in March 2016 on SoundCloud.
 The single was later certified gold by RIAA.
-His debut studio album, Amen, was released in 2018 and peaked at number 18 on the US Billboard 200.
+His debut studio album, Amen, was released in 2018 and peaked at number 18 on the US Billboard 200, making Brian the second Southeast Asian artist to be on the top 20 Billboard 200 after Filipino singer Jake Zyrus.
 Brian's second studio album, The Sailor, was released in 2019.
 He released an EP titled 1999 in 2020.
 He released another EP titled Brightside in January 2022.
-Brian has collaborated with many artists from China and South Korea such as CHUNGHA, Keith Ape, Jackson Wang and Jae Park.
+Brian has collaborated with many artists from China and South Korea such as Chungha, Keith Ape, Jackson Wang, and Jae Park.

 Early life

-Brian Imanuel Soewarno was born in Jakarta and is ethnically of Chinese-Indonesian descent.
-He is the youngest of four siblings.
-Brian was raised in West Jakarta in a middle-to-low class neighbourhood.
+Brian Imanuel Soewarno was born on 3 September 1999 in Jakarta to Heru Soewarno and Megawati Purnomo.
+He has one older brother named Roy Leonard Soewarno and two older sisters named Stephanie and Sonia Eryka Soewarno.
+He is of mixed Chinese descent.

+Brian was raised in West Jakarta in a middle-to-low class neighborhood.
 Despite his father being a lawyer, he never had a formal education and spent most of his time helping at his parents' café while being homeschooled.

 In 2010, while growing up in Indonesia, Brian began his career with social media when he was 11 years old.
-He discovered YouTube after he got a Rubik's Cube and realised he could log onto his parents' computer to find strategies for solving it faster.
+He discovered YouTube after he got a Rubik's Cube and realized he could log onto his parents' computer to find strategies for solving it faster.
 He also joined Twitter in August 2010.
-This eventually led him to making video content, including dark-comedy sketches on Twitter.
+This eventually led him to making video content, including dark comedy sketches on Twitter.
 He moved to the platform Vine when he was 15 and began to post daily videos there.
-Brian, who at the time spoke only Indonesian started to learn and polish his English, had an American friend on Skype that he could talk and converse with to improve his English.
+Brian, who at the time spoke only Indonesian, started to learn and polish his English, and had an American friend on Skype that he could talk and converse with to improve his English.
 He also taught himself to speak English by watching YouTube videos and by listening to rappers like Childish Gambino, 2 Chainz, Macklemore and Tyler, the Creator.

 Brian began listening to hip hop music in 2012, when an American friend he knew on the internet introduced him to "Thrift Shop" by Macklemore & Ryan Lewis.
 Brian began to explore the genre, discovering Drake, 2 Chainz, Kanye West and Logic at first.
-Brian wrote his first rap song in 2014 and recorded it onto an iPhone microphone over an MF DOOM produced instrumental.
+Brian wrote his first rap song in 2014 and recorded it onto an iPhone microphone over an MF Doom produced instrumental.

 Brian originally wanted to become a cinematographer in Los Angeles, however he gave up the aspiration once his music career began taking off.